A Private Itinerary · Vieques, Puerto Rico

 Steady, cool

-Mid-May sits on the seam between the dry season and the start of the wet season — genuinely one of the better windows of the year, before summer heat peaks and well before hurricane season.
-Short tropical bursts pass in under an hour.
+Mid-May sits on the seam between the dry season and the start of the wet season.
+You can expect daytime highs around 86 to 88 °F, water temperature near 82 °F, humidity in the high 70s, and short tropical rain bursts that usually pass in under an hour.
+Trade winds keep it pleasant on the water.
+This is genuinely one of the better windows of the year for the island, before the summer heat peaks and well before hurricane season.

-Heat-sensitive activities — horseback, Mosquito Pier snorkel, exposed beaches — slot into the 8 to 11 am window before the sun gets serious.
+Anything heat-sensitive, meaning the Mosquito Pier snorkel, and exposed beaches, goes into the 8 to 11 am window before the sun gets serious.

-Shaded or short-exposure stops fit when the sun is strongest.
-Pool, lunch on the malecón, slow afternoons.
+Shaded or short-exposure stops fit the middle of the day when the sun is strongest.

 Brightest bio-bay in the world, peaking on exactly these dates.